adounope/colorful_.bashrc/README.md

 # colorful-.bashrc
-this program is used to solve confusion when using SSH to remote control device apply the same .bashrc and the script, devicecolor in all the computer you'll ssh to
+this short program is used to solve confusion when using SSH to remote control device

+making hostname highly distinguishable by showing the hostname's text in a color described in hostname itself

-for example, if the hostname is contain the word red, then the terminal will show the hostname's text in red, simple
+for example, if the hostname is contain the word red, then the terminal will show the hostname's text in red, simple but if the hostname contain no color-related words, then it have no effect

+apply the same .bashrc and the script, devicecolor in all the device you'll ssh to

 this works if
-  the computer name contain some color related words listed inside the script, devicecolor and if devicecolor is executable and is inside a directry of environment path
+  the computer name contain some color-related words listed inside the script, devicecolor and if devicecolor is executable and is inside a directry of environment path